Purchasing REO property or a foreclosure?

 Note that REOs may be exempt from normal disclosure requirements.
 For example, in North Carolina, it is optional for foreclosures to have a Property Disclosure Statement, a document that ordinarily requires sellers to make known any defects of which they are informed.
 By hiring Porto Real Estate Group, you can rest assured knowing all parties are fulfilling Connecticut state disclosure requirements.

-Is REO property in Milford a bargain?
+Is REO property a bargain?

 It is commonly presumed that any REO must be a good deal and an opportunity for easy money.
 This isn't necessarily true.
 You have to be prudent about buying a REO if your intent is to make money.
 Even though the bank is typically anxious to offload it soon, they are also looking to minimize any losses.